JohnMarkZ8/JohnMarkZ8/README.md

-👋 Hi, I'm @John Mark Marraccini
+👋 Hi, I'm @John Mark Marraccini.

 👀 I'm interested in technology and innovation, particularly in the fields of artificial intelligence, machine learning and data science.
 I'm also passionate about open source projects and contributing to the developer community.